The 6 Best Financial Apps for Canadian Digital Nomads

 Why I Love Mint

 - Mint is the best budgeting app I have ever used.
-Personally, I find it simple, yes comprehensive.
+Personally, I find it simple and comprehensive.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.